 The corticospinal tract received its alternative name, pyramidal tract, because it forms the pyramid while passing through the medulla oblongata.

 Reading about visual concepts like the corticospinal tracts can be slightly confusing.
-Take a look at the videos and quizzes given below that simplify and present the subject in a visual way:
+Take a look at the learning materials given below that simplify and present the subject in a visual way.

 The corticobulbar tract, otherwise known as the corticonuclear tract, influence the activity of the motor nuclei of the motor (oculomotor, trochlear, abducens, accessory, hypoglossal) and mixed cranial nerves (trigeminal, facial, glossopharyngeal, vagus).
 Through these motor nuclei and nerves, this tract controls the activity of muscles of the head, face, and neck.
 The corticobulbar tract connects the brain with the medulla oblongata, also referred to as the bulbus.
 This tract consists of only two neurons: UMNs travel from the primary motor cortex, frontal eye fields and somatosensory cortex all the way to the LMNs in the brainstem, which are represented by the cranial nerve nuclei.
 The corticobulbar tract is also part of the pyramidal tract.